-Georgia Adult Care Homes: How to pay for, Licensing and Questions to ask…
+Georgia Adult Care Homes: How to pay for, Licensing, Term Definitions and Questions to ask…

 Georgia is home to some of the nation’s most beautiful countryside, mountains and sandy beaches.
 The cities are first-rate and modern, Athens and Atlanta, full of fine dining establishments.
 The state experiences all four seasons, a desired year-round climate and destination.
 As residents of the state age they may require care.
 Most people think of nursing homes when a loved one may require a higher level of care.
 However, a nursing home is far from your only option.
 An adult care home (board and care home, residential care home, or personal care home) may be ideal for a senior who can no longer manage their health and safety in their own home.
 Board and care homes are an excellent housing option for aging adults because they offer private residencies in a home-like environment.
 Some states may use the term Adult Foster Home or Board & Care Home.
 These homes are not nursing homes.